One on one meetings, 1:1s, 1 2 1s, one on ones, or 1 on 1s. Whatever you call them, they're one of the most powerful

-Step 1: How to plan for 1 on 1s like the best
+Step 1 - Prepare: How to plan your 1 on 1s

 The first step in the one on one meeting template the best leaders use begins before the meeting even happens; it's all about planning for success.

 1) Choose the right frequency for each person on your team.